/

 Network Type 100% Fiber

-Upload Style Mostly Matching Speeds
+Upload Style Mostly Matching

 Best Use Case High-demand homes

-Why the score only moves from 8.3 to 8.4
+Why the score stays at 8.4

 Availability